tenderZeitGeist/micro-service/README.md

 # micro-service++

-This project was built primarily a proof of concept, utilizing modern C++ as the main programming language.
-As an additional exercise, it leverages the features of the C++20 standard.
-Furthermore, it utilizes Boost Beast to provide the network capabilities for the service.
+This project was built primarily as a proof of concept, utilizing modern C++, specifically the C++20 standard.
+As an additional exercise, it leverages the features of the aforementioned standard.
+Furthermore, it utilizes Boost Beast, providing the network capabilities of the service.

 ## Prerequisites